sacosta4/testCapstone/Status Reports/Status Report Fall Week 03.md

 Thang Dinh

 ## 1) Accomplishments this week ##
-   - investigate databases done by student A
+   - Everyone installed and has server working
-   - make flowcharts done by students A and B
+   -

 ## 2) Milestones to be completed next week ##
-   - debug the code to be performed by student C
+   - Read sections 3.2, beginning of 4, 4.1 from QUBO doucument

 ## 3) Issues, problems or concerns ##
-   - student C needs to learn java
+   -
-   - database repository costs big $$$
+   -